 Sebastian Michaelis (Kuroshitsuji)

 Sebastian is a Ciel Phantomhive fan.
-As a head butler, he dutifully executes Ciel’s directives while ensuring the Phantomhive family operates efficiently.
-The demon doesn’t sleep; thus, he typically spends the night doing his job.
+As a head butler, he dutifully takes the life of Ciel’s directives while ensuring the Phantomhive family operates efficiently.
+Thefallen angel doesn’t sleep; thus, he typically spends the night doing his job.
 He criticizes his master and how he treats his employees, yet he admits he enjoys the butler life despite the daily struggles.
 One of his oddities is that he always obeys Ciel’s commands with “Yes, my lord.”

 Sebastian’s butler persona is flawless: he always obeys commands, completes jobs with ease and grace, and is courteous.
-Regardless, Sebastian is a cruel and nasty demon who attacks others on Ciel’s commands and occasionally puts Ciel in peril for his own fun.
+Regardless, Sebastian is a cruel and nastyfallen angel who attacks others on Ciel’s commands and occasionally puts Ciel in peril for his own fun.
 It’s not uncommon for him to show concern when Ciel is in danger, such as when Angelina Dalles or the Undertaker threatened Ciel’s life.
-Sebastian is crafty and ethically bankrupt, and he will lie, deceive, and seduce others to get the advantage.
+Sebastian is crafty and ethically bankrupt, and he will lie and deceive others to get the advantage.
 He follows his own aesthetics and values to the letter, which includes not signing multiple contracts.
 His main aim is to win Ciel’s soul.

-Sebastian is captivated by humanity and their almost insatiable need to “bring others down, even to death.”
+Sebastian is captivated by humanity and their almost insatiable need to “bring others down, even to .”
 He describes them as “tough beasts.”
 Also, he and I both despise Grim Reapers.

 Money is “materialistic” to Sebastian.
 He speaks French and Latin well enough to teach it.
 He also speaks East Franconian, a southern German dialect.
 He also enjoys cats and once hid at least thirteen in his wardrobe to keep Ciel out.